Your mindset determines the outcome of your entire life.

 What’s the likelihood of taking risks when you have a fixed mindset?
 Very small.

-If you don’t believe hard work, diligence, and perseverance will create a successful outcome, why bother taking risks?
+If you don’t believe hard work, diligence, and perseverance will create a successful outcome, why bother trying?

-A fixed mindset also engenders fear of failure, often paralyzing its victim from taking much action.
+A fixed mindset also fixates on the fear of failure, often paralyzing its victim from taking action.

 Although failure never feels nice, every successful person has endured it.
-It's the wisest teacher you can have.
+It's the wisest teacher you'll have.

 If you want to take your work or life to the next level, you'll want to adopt a growth mindset and take risks.
 It'll help you be more productive and spend less time fixating on your mistakes.